-But one sees at once that it is not of the return from Babylon that the prophet speaks, for it is added, &#8220;And I will give them one heart, and I will put a new spirit within you; and I will take the stony heart out of their flesh, and will give them an heart of flesh&#8221; *(verse-*19).
+But one sees at once that it is not of the return from Babylon that the prophet speaks, for it is added, "And I will give them one heart, and I will put a new spirit within you; and I will take the stony heart out of their flesh, and will give them an heart of flesh" (verse 19).

 Now, we know with the most perfect certainty, that this did not take place at the return from Babylon, nor, certainly, since the first coming of Jesus.
 The prophet passes to the latest days, in order that the people may be blessed.
 Let us again turn to Jeremiah, who announced and saw the taking of Jerusalem, of which we speak.
 He declares in chapter 30 that God will bring back the captives of Israel and of Judah, and that they shall possess the land given to their fathers.
-David their king shall be raised up, &#8220;and their nobles shall be of themselves, and their governor shall proceed from the midst of them&#8221; (*verse* 21); and, adds the Lord, &#8220;Ye shall be my people, and I will be your God&#8221; (*verse* 22).
+David their king shall be raised up, "and their nobles shall be of themselves, and their governor shall proceed from the midst of them" (verse 21); and, adds the Lord, "Ye shall be my people, and I will be your God" (verse 22).
 In chapter 31: 31 we have the new covenant.
 There is also the question of Israel and Judah in verse 27.

 In chapter 32 Judah is again restored by an everlasting covenant; they shall no more draw back from God, they shall be His people, and the Lord will be their God.
 (See verses 38-40.)
 Again, in chapter 33: 7, God will bring back again